wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-business-continuity/includes/impact-business-shifts.md

 The *Engagement and connectivity report* helps identify areas that may be struggling with employee connectivity and community by showing recent manager one-on-one and small group conversation activity.

 - The chart on the left shows the share of employees by group with no manager one-on-one meetings.
-- The chart on the right shows the amount of time in small group conversations (8 people or less) employees are partaking in on a weekly basis.
+- The chart on the right shows the amount of time in small group conversations (eight people or less) employees are partaking in on a weekly basis.

 ![The engagement and connectivity report](../media/employees-engaged-connected.png)